Last Updated on

 Let’s quickly look at each.

-There a number of ways you can prove to Google that you are an expert in your field.
+There a number of ways you can prove to Google update that you are an expert in your field.
 All of these should be stacked on top of each other for maximum effectiveness.

 First, and most obviously, your website should include an in-depth about section.
 In this section, include any qualifications that make you an expert in your field, such as education, awards, etc.

-Second, include a detailed bio at the end of every piece of content you create.
+Second, include a detailed bio at the end of every piece of you create.
 While not as in-depth as your about section, it should further strengthen your reputation.

 Third, and perhaps most importantly, build your brand across the internet.
 Your website doesn’t operate in a vacuum.
-Rather, as the Google bots scour the internet, they look to see whether you show up in other places.
-The more Google sees these brand “signals”, the more proof it is that you’re an expert.
+Rather, as the Google update bots scour the internet, they look to see whether you show up in other places.
+The more Google update sees these brand “signals”, the more proof it is that you’re an expert.

-Or as John Mueller of Google put it, the key to ranking for a particular term is “awesomeness”.
+Or as John Mueller of Google update put it, the key to ranking for a particular term is “awesomeness”.

 Thankfully with a secure site, this isn’t that difficult to do.